 This article may contain compensated links.
 Please read disclaimer for more info.

-One of our few travel essentials, apart from the passport, is travel insurance.
-For us, travel insurance is not an additional cost, it is a small investment in our health and belongings.
+Unfortunately, anything can happen when you least expect it, so the best thing you can do for yourself is to be covered.
+For us, travel insurance is not an additional cost; it is a small investment in our health and belongings.

-Contrary to widespread belief, health care in France is not free and you will be presented with a bill (a little invoice . .) at the end of your treatment, which you’ll be expected to pay before you leave.
+Contrary to widespread belief, health care in France is not free, and at the end of your treatment, you will get an invoice which you’ll be expected to pay before you leave.
 The cost of covering these expenses can be high, maybe hundreds or thousands of euros, which you may not have at that moment.
-How willing are you to take risks?

 What is a Travel Insurance

 Travel insurance is the way to protect your trip essentials, including trip cancellation and interruption, medical expenses, evacuation, and baggage insurance.

 Of course, not all activities are covered under every plan.
 Take the time to read the conditions carefully, what is included and what is not.

 Comprehensive travel insurance includes all of the above plus expenses incurred if your trip is delayed, if you miss your flight, or if your tour company changes your itinerary.